WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 The `AbortController` & `AbortSignal` APIs can help manage operational "life time".
 Some examples:

 - Long running or asynchronous tasks, for example timers or network fetches
-- Overlapping operations, for example cancelling in-flight network fetches to replace them with newer ones
+- Overlapping operations, for example canceling in-flight network fetches to replace them with newer ones
 - Set up and tear down, for example a Web Components `connectedCallback` and `disconnectedCallback`

 ## AbortSignal AbortController Pattern